How to Exercise at Home With No Equipment

 - Sets: 15

-- Adjust tempo: Count to five as you lower into squat, push-up, lunge, etc., hold for two, and press up quickly for the count of one.
+- Adjust tempo: Count to five as you lower into a squat, push-up, lunge etc., hold for two and press up quickly for the count of one.

 - Add a pulse: Once you've reached the hardest part of the exercise, add in a pulse, lifting and lowering a few inches without coming all the way back to the start.